SBCGames/SpriterMinimizer/README.md

  - 346 kb standard, pretty printed, Spriter output,
  - 240 kb Spriter output with pretty printing unchecked,
  - 165 kb after minimization with SpriteMinimizer (with default definitions.xml),
- - 74 kb when converted into binary format with smallOffset switch on
+ - 74 kb when converted into binary format with smallOffset switch on.

  Savings between binary and Spriter output without pretty printing is 70%.